Photosprouts Photography Workshops

 Advanced Level

-In the Natural Light Portrait Workshop, you'll learn to see your surroundings in a whole new way, using the natural elements of a location to shape light as if you were in a studio.
-Together, we’ll dive into the three foundational rules of portraiture, explore techniques for creating timeless classical portraits, light and airy looks, and even harness the power of hard light to your advantage.
+In the Aesthetic Natural Light Portrait Workshop, you’ll learn to see your surroundings with an experienced portrait photographer's eye—using the natural elements of a location to shape light as intentionally as you would in a studio.
+Together, we’ll dive into the three foundational rules of portraiture and explore techniques for creating timeless, portfolio-worthy images with a professional model.
+From finding soft light on a sunny day to crafting light and airy looks, and even harnessing the drama of hard sunlight—you’ll gain the skills to create striking portraits in any natural setting.

 You'll also develop an eye for finding the best lighting and locations, learning to spot and avoid elements that might seem appealing at first glance but can create challenges for achieving professional looking images.